Tips to master remote working and hiring in the hospitality industry

 When “The 2021 Work Trend Index” interviewed more than 30,000 people across 31 countries and analyzed trillions of productivity and labor signals, it found that 73% of people wanted flexible work options.
 A majority of these want to work fully remote.

 Now for the 4 million.

-Since February 2020, the leisure-and-hospitality sector has shed nearly four million people or roughly a quarter of its workforce.
+Since February 2020, the leisure and hospitality sector has shed nearly 4 million people or roughly a quarter of its workforce.
 The staff that shows up is under stress, overworked, and scrambling to stay afloat.

 Flexible work environments and staffing shortages are the realities that we need to contend with as an industry.

 How do we avoid staff burnout and deliver an exceptional guest experience?

 How can the hospitality industry find a way forward given these challenges?
 As travel returns, the urgency to address these realities and avoid burnout, lost revenue, and guest dissatisfaction is immense.

 At Revinate, we brought together a team of experienced hospitality professionals and asked them for tips and insights to chart a way forward.